How to Sell Your Apartment Without an Intermediary in Colombia (Step by Step)

 How to set the real price of your apartment

 Calculate the price per m² of the comparables.
-In El Poblado or Laureles (Medellín), the price per m² is usually between $5,000,000 and $8,000,000 COP depending on condition and floor.
+In El Poblado or Laureles (Medellín), the price per m² usually ranges between $5,000,000 and $8,000,000 COP depending on the condition and the floor.
 In Chapinero or Usaquén (Bogotá) it can reach $6,000,000-$9,000,000.
 In Granada or San Antonio (Cali) between $3,500,000 and $6,000,000.
-Adjust upward if you have a high floor with a view, covered parking or recent remodeling; downward if the kitchen and bathrooms are old.
+Adjust upward if you have a high floor with a view, a covered parking space, or a recent remodel; adjust downward if the kitchen and bathrooms are old.

 The photos that actually attract buyers

 Finca Raíz (fincaRaiz.com.co) is the platform with the highest real estate traffic in Colombia.
-The free plan limits visibility and number of photos; it's worth paying for the basic plan if you want your listing to compete with those from real estate agencies.
+The free plan limits visibility and the number of photos; it's worth paying for the basic plan if you want your listing to compete with those from real estate agencies.
 Metrocuadrado is second in traffic, especially strong in Bogotá.
 Combine them to cover yourself.

 📖 Keep reading